josephryan/Hernandez_Ryan_2021_Recoding/03-SATURATION/README.md

 converts simulated datasets to Dayhoff-6 recoded datasets and generates shell scripts to perform maximum-likelihood analyses in RAxML

 ### compare_trees_to_sim.pl
 scores trees reconstructed from simulated datasets using the Robinson-Foulds distance, performs t-tests on scores, and generates box-plots to visualize the data

+### robinson_foulds_medians_fig.r
+produces a line graph with median Robinson-Foulds distances for each tree, model, and branch length scaling factor parameter tested using medians.csv

+### medians.csv
+median Robinson-Foulds distances of trees reconstructed using recoding and non-recoding methods